TomasVotruba/tomasvotruba.com/source/_posts/2016-09-09-how-to-write-open-source-in-php-1-create-a-repository.md

 ---
-title: "How to write OS in PHP 1: Create a repository on Github"
+title: "How to write open-source in PHP 1: Create a repository on Github"
 categories:
     - Open source
     - PHP
 perex: > # multi-line string
     Do you have some code you want to share but you don't know exactly how?
 Well, writing open-source is complex process.
-    In this series, I'll break it down to <strong>the smallest steps possible</strong>, so that you can <strong>start your own OS project with zero-knowledge</strong>.
+    In this series, I'll break it down to <strong>the smallest steps possible</strong>, so that you can <strong>start your own OS project with zero-knowledge</strong> (OS = open-source).
     Ready?
 Let's start with creating a Github repository!
 thumbnail: "open-source.jpg"
 lang: en